With the BOATHOWTO Wire Size Calculators, you can determine the proper size for the conductors on your boat based on ISO and ABYC standards.

 - In the ABYC version we have a box to check if the conductor is used in an AC-circuit because with the ABYC the derating factors for bundled AC conductors vary from DC conductors.

 Requirements for Overcurrent Protection

 You need to make sure that all positive wires in a DC system, and all 'hot' wires in an AC system, are protected with fuses or circuit breakers that have an appropriate amp rating.

-If there is already an existing fuse or circuit breaker for the cable you are planning to replace, you can enter the amperage of the fuse/circuit breaker in the calculator instead of the amp rating of the consumer.
+If there is already an existing fuse or circuit breaker for the conductor you are planning to replace, you can enter the amperage of the fuse/circuit breaker in the calculator instead of the amp rating of the consumer.

-How do the wire size calculators work?
+How do the Wire Size Calculators work?

 The wire size calculators calculate the required size of the conductor based on two factors: the maximum ampacity and the voltage drop.

 ...is the maximum amount of current that a conductor can carry safely without overheating and melting down it's insulation.
 The greater the diameter of the conductor, the more amps can flow through it without it reaching a critical temperature.
 But there are three other factors that come into play: